Percent Grade to Degrees Calculator

 • Creating a quick table of common degrees, percent grade, and slope interpretation values before moving into a professional design workflow.

-percent grade to degrees limits and assumptions
+calculation limits and assumptions

 Frequently Asked Questions